ARM-software/lisa/Quickstart-Tutorial.md

-Once cloned, source init_env to initialized the LISA Shell, which provides a convenient set of shell commands for easy access to many LISA related functions.
+Once you've cloned LISA, source init_env to initialize the LISA Shell, which provides a convenient set of shell commands for easy access to many LISA related functions.

 ```shell
 $ source init_env
 ```

+Run `lisa-help` to see an overview of the provided LISA commands.

+## Starting the IPython server to use LISA notebooks

 To start the IPython Notebook Server required to use this Notebook, on a LISAShell run: